DisplayLink: Technology

-The DisplayLink VGC software is based on a proprietary adaptive graphics technology.
-The VGC software runs on a Windows, macOS, or Linux host PC and takes information from the graphics adapter and compresses the changes to the display from the last update and sends it over any standard network including USB, Wireless USB, Ethernet, and Wi-Fi.
+The DisplayLink VGC software is based on proprietary adaptive graphics technology.
+The VGC software runs on a Windows, macOS, or Linux host PC and takes information from the graphics adapter, compresses the changes to the display from the last update, and sends it over any standard network including USB, Wireless USB, Ethernet, and Wi-Fi.

 After receiving the data, the HRE then transforms it back into pixels to be displayed on the monitor.

-While the basic network graphics technology can be used on a variety of network interfaces (Ethernet, and Wi-Fi), DisplayLink has to date only designed products around USB 2.0, USB 3.0, and Wireless USB connectivity.
+While basic network graphics technology can be used on a variety of network interfaces (Ethernet, and Wi-Fi), DisplayLink has to date only designed products around USB 2.0, USB 3.0, and Wireless USB connectivity.

-Products with DisplayLink technology are supported on Windows 10, Windows 8, Windows 7, Windows Vista, Windows XP, macOS, Android, ChromeOS and Ubuntu.
+Products with DisplayLink technology are supported on Windows 10, Windows 8, Windows 7, Windows Vista, Windows XP, macOS, Android, ChromeOS, and Ubuntu.

 IC Generations

 DL-1x0 (2007)

-The DL-1x0 series were the first generation of DisplayLink ICs, launched in January 2007.
+The DL-1x0 series was the first generation of DisplayLink ICs, launched in January 2007.
 The family consisted of 2 products: DL-120 and DL-160, differentiated by the maximum resolution supported by the device.
-DL-120 supported up to 1280x1024/1400x1050 and DL-160 up to 1600x1200/1680x1050.
+DL-120 is supported up to 1280x1024/1400x1050 and DL-160 up to 1600x1200/1680x1050.

-The ICs supported a USB 2.0 input and a 24bit RGB output or LVDS output.
+The ICs supported a USB 2.0 input and a 24-bit RGB output or LVDS output.
 Additional chips needed in the design are an EEPROM and DDR Memory.
-If the design required an Analog RGB (VGA) or DVI output an additional chip was needed to convert the 24bit RGB output to VGA or DVI.
+If the design required an Analog RGB (VGA) or DVI output an additional chip was needed to convert the 24-bit RGB output to VGA or DVI.

-The DisplayLink website no longer shows the DL-1x0 ICs available, so are presumed to be no longer available (as of February 2013).
+The DisplayLink website no longer shows the DL-1x0 ICs available, so they are presumed to be no longer available (as of February 2013).

 DL-1x5 (2009)

-The DL-1x5 series were introduced in May 2009.
-The family consists of 4 products: DL-115, DL-125, DL-165 and DL-195, again differentiated by the maximum resolution supported by the device.
+The DL-1x5 series was introduced in May 2009.
+The family consists of 4 products: DL-115, DL-125, DL-165, and DL-195, again differentiated by the maximum resolution supported by the device.
 Features of the DL-1x5 family are: